Generic selectors

 Both types of surrogacy require careful legal arrangements to define the responsibilities, rights, and expectations of all parties involved.
 These arrangements help to ensure that the process is conducted ethically and legally, protecting the rights of the surrogate, the intended parents, and the child.

-A surrogate mother is a woman who agrees to carry and deliver a child for another person or couple, known as the intended parents.
-The surrogate mother can be involved in one of two types of surrogacy:
+A surrogate is a woman who agrees to carry and deliver a child for another person or couple, known as the intended parents.
+The surrogate can be involved in one of two types of surrogacy:

 Traditional Surrogacy:

-• In this arrangement, the surrogate mother is also the biological mother of the child.
+• In this arrangement, the surrogate is also the biological mother of the child.
 Her own eggs are fertilized using artificial insemination with the sperm of the intended father or a sperm donor.
 Traditional surrogacy is less common today due to the emotional and legal complexities that arise from the surrogate’s biological connection to the child.

 Gestational Surrogacy:

-• More commonly used today, gestational surrogacy involves the surrogate mother having no genetic link to the child.
+• More commonly used today, gestational surrogacy involves the surrogate having no genetic link to the child.
 An embryo created via in vitro fertilization (IVF), using the egg and sperm of the intended parents or donors, is implanted in the surrogate’s uterus.
 The surrogate then carries the pregnancy to term but is not biologically related to the child.

-Surrogate mothers undergo a comprehensive screening process, which often includes medical examinations, psychological evaluations, and legal counseling to ensure they understand the terms of the surrogacy agreement.
+Surrogate undergo a comprehensive screening process, which often includes medical examinations, psychological evaluations, and legal counseling to ensure they understand the terms of the surrogacy agreement.
 This agreement outlines their compensation, the medical care they will receive, and the legal obligations related to the transfer of the baby to the intended parents after birth.

 The reasons for choosing surrogacy can vary, but often involve situations where the intended parents cannot conceive or carry a pregnancy themselves due to medical reasons, are a same-sex couple, or are single individuals wanting to have children.
-The use of a surrogate mother can be a deeply rewarding experience for all parties involved, but it requires careful consideration of the emotional, ethical, and legal issues associated with surrogacy.
+The use of a surrogate can be a deeply rewarding experience for all parties involved, but it requires careful consideration of the emotional, ethical, and legal issues associated with surrogacy.

-Surrogacy involves an agreement where a surrogate mother carries a child to term for intended parents.
+Surrogacy involves an agreement where a surrogate carries a child to term for intended parents.
 The process typically involves in vitro fertilization (IVF), where the embryo is created in a lab and then implanted into the surrogate’s uterus.

 In medical terms, surrogacy is an assisted reproductive technology (ART) procedure in which a woman (the surrogate) agrees to carry and deliver a child on behalf of another individual or couple (the intended parent[s]).
 The surrogate may become pregnant through artificial insemination, using the intended father’s or a donor’s sperm (traditional surrogacy), or through in vitro fertilization (IVF), where an embryo created using the egg and sperm of the intended parents or donors is implanted into her uterus (gestational surrogacy).
 Gestational surrogacy, where the surrogate has no genetic link to the child, is the most common and medically advanced form of surrogacy.